 · Synchronous: Students attend classes at home, in real time, simultaneously with peers who attend in-person.
 Essentially, a student attends an in-person class virtually.

 - The plan was built around the three goals of:

 - Implementing protocols and structures that protect the health and safety of students and staff.

 - Developing educational options for students and parents.

 - Maximizing academic and social emotional growth opportunities for students.

-- This plan was finalized on Aug.
-4. Any updates to the Return to School Plan will ONLY be made in the Return to School section of asd20.org.
+- Any updates to the Return to School Plan will ONLY be made in the Return to School section of asd20.org.

 All students older than 10 must wear face coverings on buses, in school buildings, and while on schools grounds.
 Teachers, all staff members, and visitors must do the same.

 Calhan School District will open, as scheduled, for in-person learning, on August 11, 2020.